ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis_I.markdown

 There are three main groups of employees who quit: burnt-outs, wrong-fits (unmotivated), and possibly underpaid high-performers.
 The first group can be quickly noted by having very low satisfaction factor and many hours of working with many projects.
-The second group gets somewhat around 0.5 by employer's evaluation, has less than 3 projects, and has low-medium satisfaction.
+The second group gets a score of somewhat around 0.5 by employer's evaluation, works on less than 3 projects, and has low-medium satisfaction.
-The third group employees are high performers who worked around 4-5 years and have satisfaction level between 0.7 and 0.95.
+The third group employees are high performers who have worked around 4-5 years and have satisfaction level between 0.7 and 0.95.

-Some conditions which turns off the employees are:
+Some conditions which seem to turn off the employees are:
 - having spent less than 6 years in the company
 - being responsible for more than 6 projects or working more than 280 hours a month
 - being underpaid or not promoted

-I will show my predictions on their turnovers in my next post.
+I will show my analysis on salaries and promotions in my next post.

 [kaggle-url]: http://kaggle.com